Off Campus Events

 - Fall Leaf viewing – anywhere is recommended, but highly recommended are Okutadami (1.5 hours from campus past Koide) or Saguri Dam (off 291 toward Muikamachi).
 If your legs are ready, take the Gondola (or not) up Mount Hakkai-san and hike the rest of the way while enjoying the foliage.
 There is a fee for the Gondola, and you need gloves and good shoes.
 If you prefer to start at the bottom start at our own Hakkai-san Shrine in Osaki (other side of Mt.
 Boya).

 - Onsens!
-Japanese Hotspring bathing – See Onsen Guide Book available to copy in the SPSC and now online.
+Japanese Hotspring bathing – See Onsen Guide Book in the library or search online

 - Climb Mount Botan-yama (Start just 15 minute walk from campus at the entrance near old tunnel leading to Osaki)